Playwright Test Agents: Planner, Generator and Healer Guide

 Playwright test agents are AI helpers that plan, generate, and repair tests automatically, reducing manual test creation and maintenance.

 If you have worked with end-to-end tests long enough, you know the real cost is not writing the first test.
-It is maintaining the next hundred.
-A small UI change breaks selectors.
-CI turns red.
-Instead of shipping features, you fix tests that were passing yesterday.
+It is keeping the next 100 alive.

 -